 Candidates should discuss the scope of their work with their teacher.
-They should plan their work before embarking on it, and establish a bibliography of reference material which will normally be in French, unless there is good reason to include work in English or in any other language (e.g. in the case of comparative studies or literary criticism).
+They should plan their work before embarking on it, and establish a bibliography of reference material which will normally be in German, unless there is good reason to include work in English or in any other language (e.g. in the case of comparative studies or literary criticism).

 The word count must be stated and any quotation from source material must be included in it.
 Candidates are not penalised if their 1000 word piece(s) extend(s) to 1100 words and their 500 word pieces extend to 600 words.
-(A word for examination purposes is defined as anything falling between two spaces - il y a = 3; y a-t-il = 2).
-However given that there is this latitude, penalties must be exacted strictly as indicated in the Criteria for Assessment for any pieces extending beyond these limits.
+(A word for examination purposes is defined as anything falling between two spaces).
+However, given that there is this latitude, penalties must be exacted strictly as indicated in the Criteria for Assessment for any pieces extending beyond these limits.
 All items of coursework will be marked out of 50 with appropriate scaling carried out to produce a final component mark out of 75.

-Further Guidance on Coursework is given in Section 9 of this syllabus.
+Further Guidance on Coursework is given in section 9 of this syllabus.